3.1: Academic Records Privacy of Student Information and Consent to Use of Photographic Images

 The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records.
 They are:

-a) A student may ask the University to amend the record that he or she believes is inaccurate or misleading.
-The student should write the University official responsible for the record (with a copy to the University Registrar), clearly identify the part of the records they want changed, and specify why it should be changed.
+A student may ask the University to amend the record that he or she believes is inaccurate or misleading.
+The student should write the University official responsible for the record (with a copy to the University Registrar), clearly identify the part of the records he or she wants changed, and specify why it should be changed.

 FERPA contains various exceptions to the general rule that the University should not disclose education records without seeking the prior written consent of the student.
 The following circumstances are representative of those in which education records (and information drawn from education records) may be disclosed without the student's prior written consent:

-a) Upon request, the University may release Directory Information (see the "Directory Information" section of this bulletin).
+Upon request, the University may release Directory Information (see the "Directory Information" section of this policy below).

 Sharing Information with Parents